prettier/eslint-plugin-prettier/README.md

       }]
       ```

-    - `withNodeModules`: Prettier ignores files located in `node_modules` directories.
-To opt-out from this behavior set `true`, (default: `false`).
-May be useful if you are using multiple `node_modules` directories, example to avoid many `../..` sequences.
+    - `fileInfoOptions`: Options that are passed to [prettier.getFileInfo](https://prettier.io/docs/en/api.html#prettiergetfileinfofilepath-options) to decide whether a file needs to be formatted.
+Can be used for example to opt-out from ignoring files located in `node_modules` directories.

       ```json
       "prettier/prettier": ["error", {}, {
+        "fileInfoOptions": {
           "withNodeModules": true
+        }
       }]
       ```